-SEATTLE HOSTS EASY TO SLIP WITH A BASH TO CELEBRATE THE END OF THE 20-CITY NATIONAL BOOK TOUR
+EASY TO SLIP WRAPS 20-CITY NATIONAL BOOK TOUR

-The tour has garnered widespread acclaim, with Pulitzer Prize winners Geraldine Brooks, Carl Bernstein, David Auburn, and Doug Wright praising Easy to Slip for its emotional precision and literary depth.
-Brooks describes the novel as “Raw, brave, and gripping…an uncommon exploration of adolescence, psychosis, and recovery.”
+Pulitzer Prize winners Geraldine Brooks, Carl Bernstein, Doug Wright, and David Auburn have praised Easy to Slip for its rare emotional clarity.
+Brooks calls it “Raw, brave, and gripping… an uncommon exploration of adolescence, psychosis, and recovery.”

 ⸻